 - when disclosure involves access to a patient’s clinical records and discussing their treatment for the purpose of a second psychiatric opinion under Division 4 of Part 5 of the MHA 2014;

-- when the person is under 16 years old and the disclosure is to their parent, or – if they are subject to a Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds. or guardianship order – to the Secretary of the DHHS;
+- when the person is under 16 years old and the disclosure is to their parent, or – if they are subject to a custody or guardianship order – to the Secretary of the DFFH;

-- when disclosure is to the person’s Someone who is legally responsible for taking care of another person or their property. or medical treatment decision-maker or support person and it is reasonably required for carrying out their duties or functions; or
+- when disclosure is to the person’s guardian or medical treatment decision-maker or support person and it is reasonably required for carrying out their duties or functions; or

-- when, in relevant circumstances, giving of information to the Secretary of the DHHS, the Minister of Mental Health, the MHT, MHCC, the Chief Psychiatrist, VCAT, a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. in relation to a proceeding under the CMIUT Act and the Forensic Leave Panel is required; and
+- when, in relevant circumstances, giving of information to the Secretary of the Department of Health (Vic), the Minister of Mental Health, the Mental Health Tribunal, Victorian Mental Health Complaints Commissioner, the Chief Psychiatrist, VCAT, a court in relation to a proceeding under the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 (Vic) and the Forensic Leave Panel is required; and

-- when disclosure is required in connection with a notification, claim or possible claim for any possible Legal responsibility, enforced by civil or criminal courts. of the MHSP arising out of the provision of mental health services.
+- when disclosure is required in connection with a notification, claim or possible claim for any possible liability of the MHSP arising out of the provision of mental health services.

 The disclosure of information must also be in accordance with the mental health principles (s 11).
-Penalties apply for breaching The principle that private information told to a person must not be revealed to others.
-Some professionals must keep information confidential, for example doctor–patient and lawyer–client relationships..
+Penalties apply for breaching confidentiality.

 Patients’ other rights